 - Marketing Communications & Sales is a four-day workshop held over spring break with a site visit to Boston.
 Alumni from their respective industries teach this workshop.

-- Business Morals & Ethics is a one-day workshop that helps students find their intellectual, emotional, and moral qualities of successful business leadership.
+- Business Ethics & Principled Leadership is a one-day workshop that helps students find their intellectual, emotional, and moral qualities of successful business leadership.
 This alumni-led workshop is held during the school year on a Saturday in the spring.